nip10/mock-interview-ai-client/README.md

 ## Description

-This is an AI Mock Interview project.
-The project is a web application that allows users to practice their interview skills with an AI.
-The AI will ask the user questions and the user will respond to the questions.
-The AI will then provide feedback on the user's responses.
-The project is built using Next.js, React, and TypeScript.
+This is a web application that allows users to practice mock interviews with an AI.
+The user selects a role and level, and optionally a job description.
+The AI is powered by OpenAI's realtime API multi-modal model that suports speech to speech conversation.

 The server can be found [here](https://github.com/nip10/mock-interview-ai-server).
+It uses websockets to communicate with the client.

 ## Reference